racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Introduction.md

 * domainname: this will mainly be the name of your PyApp, `crm` in case of this sample PyApp.
 * actorname: meaningful name for the actor of your PyApp.
 * methodname: name of the action that the actor will execute.
 This directory contains tasklets that provide the data of which scripts must be executed by whom.
 The scripts-directory is a subdirectory of the action-directory.
-* scripts: this directory contains the scripts that are executed by the PyLabs agents.
+* scripts: this directory contains the scripts that are executed by the Pylabs agents.
 They execute something in reality, for example send out a mail.

 ####impl/authenticate